 The pomp and circumstance of Halloween takes over the psyche of the South Bay on Halloween weekend as horror movies, scantily clad maidens, house parties, and creative costume impulses become standard activities.
 Halloween is an awesome reason to party and this year South Bay folk will have at least one weekend plus Halloween night to relish in traditional rituals like bobbing for apples, bad decisions, bar-hopping, and costume critiques.
-This year October 31st falls on a Wednesday, so that means some of the action will be in the preceding weekend.
-Before you rummage through your garage or pillage Salvation Army for a makeshift costume, check out Aaardvarks vintage costume & clothing shop in North Redondo Beach for all your Halloween dress-up needs.
-They’re officially closing their doors forever on November 1st, and are having one last massive sale.
+This year October 31st falls on a Thursday so look for a long, ghoulish weekend this year.
+Before you rummage through your garage or pillage Salvation Army for a makeshift costume, check out the new Halloween Shop at the South Bay Galleria!

 Whether you want to join your family and trick-or-treat around the neighborhoods (see the City of MB’s Safety Tips), or join the mayhem taking place at local bars and parties, there will be lots to choose from this year.
 As Halloween gets closer, the South Bay has some pretty fun traditions that you just don’t find in other communities.